giovanni-bort/cinc20/README.md

-# Example prediction code for MATLAB for the PhysioNet/CinC Challenge 2020
+# Example of trained CNN GoogLeNet MATLAB for the PhysioNet/CinC Challenge 2020

 ## Contents